-- (6) The declaration under this subsection must: - (a) identify the audio, or audio-visual, recording; and - (b) if the recording is not a recording of the whole of the meeting-identify the part of the meeting that is recorded; and - (c) declare that the recording constitutes the minutes of the meeting or that part of the meeting. - (7) The corporation must ensure that minutes of the passing of a resolution without a meeting are signed by a director within a reasonable time after the resolution is passed.
+- (6) The declaration under this subsection must: - (a) identify the audio, or audio-visual, recording; and - (b) if the recording is not a recording of the whole of the meeting-identify the part of the meeting that is recorded; and - (c) declare that the recording constitutes the minutes of the meeting or that part of the meeting.

-(8) The director of an Aboriginal and Torres Strait Islander corporation with only 1 director must sign the minutes of the making of a declaration by the director within a reasonable time after the declaration is made.

-- (9) An Aboriginal and Torres Strait Islander corporation must keep its minute books at: - (a) its registered office if it is registered as a large corporation; or - (b) its document access address if it is registered as a small or medium corporation.

-(10) An offence against subsection (1), (3), (4), (5), (7), (8) or (9) is an offence of strict liability.

-(11) A minute that is recorded and signed in accordance with this section is evidence of the proceeding, resolution or declaration to which it relates, unless the contrary is proved.
+- (7) The corporation must ensure that minutes of the passing of a resolution without a meeting are signed by a director within a reasonable time after the resolution is passed. - Penalty: 10 penalty units. - (8) The director of an Aboriginal and Torres Strait Islander corporation with only 1 director must sign the minutes of the making of a declaration by the director within a reasonable time after the declaration is made. - Penalty: 10 penalty units. - (9) An Aboriginal and Torres Strait Islander corporation must keep its minute books at: - (a) its registered office if it is registered as a large corporation; or - (b) its document access address if it is registered as a small or medium corporation. - Penalty: 10 penalty units. - (10) An offence against subsection (1), (3), (4), (5), (7), (8) or (9) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (11) A minute that is recorded and signed in accordance with this section is evidence of the proceeding, resolution or declaration to which it relates, unless the contrary is proved.